What Does Dread Mean When You're Living It?

 • Morbid Dread MeaningMorbid dread meaning: a darker form of dread tied to serious or deeply unwanted possibilities.

-i dread this day meaningLanguage for the feeling that the day ahead is something to endure rather than simply enter.
+• I Dread This Day MeaningI dread this day meaning: the day ahead feels like something to endure rather than simply enter.

 How Dread Differs From Fear, Worry And Anxiety